nixkuroi/nixkuroi/README.md

-## Hi there 👋 I'm a Full-stack engineer & UX prototyper — Google, Microsoft, Gates Ventures, Futurewei.
+## Hi there 👋 I'm a full-stack engineer & UX prototyper — Google, Microsoft, Gates Ventures, Futurewei.
 Building 9tail.com and scriptwist.com.
 Career work mostly closed-source or under NDA.

 <!--
 **nixkuroi/nixkuroi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.